megamind4089/STeMCell/index.markdown

 * Supports QMK and ZMK
 * JLCPCB assembly supported

 warning
 {: .label .label-yellow }
-Current revision v1.0.0 does not contain fuse, esd protection or reverse current protection.
+Current  tested revision is v1.0.0 and it does not contain fuse, esd protection or reverse current protection.
-There is an untested revision v1.0.1 and v1.0.2, which adds fuse and reverse current protection
+There are two untested versions v1.0.1 and v1.0.2, with fuse and reverse current protection.